 Six lines into my thought-poem (that I

-was going to write down after my walk),
+meant to write after my walk was done),

 ‘Poetry must disrupt’ is a worthy slogan